TejahniDesire/cos226/kdtree/readme.txt

  *  Known bugs / limitations.
  **************************************************************************** */

+	None

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */

+	General tracing of recursive loops was tricky to find bugs efficiently

 /* *****************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback